VideoXum: Cross-modal Visual and Textural Summarization of Videos: Methodology

-The hierarchical video encoder $f(\cdot; \theta)$ aims to address the challenge of efficiently extracting temporal-aware visual features from a long video.
-Drawing the inspiration from long document summarization \cite{ruan2022histruct+}, we formulate the BILP image encoder into a hierarchical architecture for long video encoding without changing the structure of the encoder.
-This enables us to efficiently obtain rich video features at the frame and image patch levels.
+\textbf{Hierarchical Video Encoder}.
+The hierarchical video encoder $f(\cdot; \theta)$ aims to address the challenge of efficiently extracting spatiotemporal visual features from a long video.
+Drawing the inspiration from efficient video encoding~\cite{li2020hero,beltagy2020longformer,ju2022prompting,ni2022expanding} and long document summarization \cite{ruan2022histruct+}, we formulate the BLIP image encoder into a hierarchical architecture for long video encoding without changing the structure of the encoder.
+This enables us to efficiently obtain rich video features at both video frame and image patch levels.
 Specifically, given a video $\mathcal{V}=\{\bv_{i}\}_{i=1}^{T}$ with $T$-frame, the frozen image encoder projects each video frame $\bv_i$ into the representation space and produce $T$ visual tokens $\mathcal{Z}=\{\bz_{i}\}_{i=1}^{T}$.
 Next, we use temporal position embedding $\mathcal{E}_\text{temp}=\{\bolde_i \}^T_{i=1}$ with the shared \textbf{T}emporal \textbf{T}ransformer (TT) to model the temporal information for the video sequence.
-In this way, we can obtain temporally-aware visual features $\tilde{\mathcal{Z}}=\{\tilde{\bz_{i}}\}_{i=1}^{T}$.
+In this way, we can obtain spatiotemporal visual features $\tilde{\mathcal{Z}}=\{\tilde{\bz_{i}}\}_{i=1}^{T}$.

-\textbf{Frozen Image Encoder}.
-Following the previous works~\cite{chen2020uniter,zhang2021vinvl}, we freeze the parameters of the pretrained BLIP encoder, which can help to improve the training time and GPU memory efficiency for encoding long videos.
+To better understand the hierarchical video encoder, we break it down into two key components: \begin{itemize} \item \textbf{Frozen Image Encoder}.
+Following the previous works~\cite{ju2022prompting,zhang2021vinvl,chen2020uniter}, we freeze the parameters of the pretrained BLIP encoder, which can help to improve the training time and GPU memory efficiency for encoding long videos.
 In detail, we first convert input images into several patches as the input tokens for the $N_\text{vis}$-layer BLIP encoder.
 The patch embedding is prepended with a [\texttt{CLS}] token in the representation space.
 Next, we take all output of the [\texttt{CLS}] tokens as the representation of the input frames.
 We can compress the input video at the frame level through the hierarchical encoding strategy and generate the representation $\mathcal{Z}$.